ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

   type instance Or a     True  = True       — overlaps both above type instance Or a     False = a          — also overlaps first two

 (These instances don’t actually need guards.
-I’m imagining a Haskell with (potential) guards everywhere.)
+I’m imagining a Haskell with guards everywhere.)

 Contrast the class equivalent must use guards to de-overlap but ends up with impossible instances::